Civics: Government

 Utah's highest court is the state supreme court.
 This court has five justices, elected to 10-year terms.
 The justice with the shortest remaining period in office serves as chief justice.
 Each of Utah's 8 districts has one or more district court judges, depending on population.

-In the United States Supreme Court, the judicial officers are called justices.
-There are currently nine justices on the Court: a chief justice and eight associate justices.
+In the United States Supreme Court, the judicial officers are called justices consisting of a chief justice and associate justices.
 When a vacancy opens, the President nominates a new justice who is then confirmed or rejected by the Senate.
-Take a minute to learn about each of the nine justices:

 Back to Top